NeemaMwende/Odoo-llm/llm_letta/README.md

 2. Find or create a Letta provider
 3. Configure API settings
 4. Use the "Fetch Models" wizard to retrieve available models
+5. Create a thread with Letta provider and model
+6. Agent will be created automatically and stored in `thread.external_id`
+7. Start chatting - agent maintains conversation history

 ## Architecture